 - 1.1 Recently, Lowestoft has focused on its cultural and heritage assets as a way of unlocking investment and driving regeneration.
-Projects such as Making Waves Together, the First Light Festival, Lowestoft Ness and the existing North Lowestoft Heritage Action Zone are building a sense of pride and aspiration for the town.
-In July 2019, East Suffolk Council, on behalf of a wider partnership, submitted a first-stage (two-stage process) Expression of Interest (EOI) bid into the Historic England High Street Heritage Action Zone (HSHAZ) Programme, an initiative co-created with the Department for Culture Media & Sport (DCMS).
-The purpose of this initiative is to designate historic high streets within England that have the potential to become focal points to drive sustainable economic growth, deliver a cultural programme and to engender a sense of pride in place for communities; e.g. using the historic environment as a catalyst for economic growth.
-To be considered for designation the area put forward needed to be a high street (or high streets) with historical interest, which has number of wide-ranging issues, and falls within the boundaries of a designated Conservation Area.
-The scheme enables the grouping of projects within a high street, into a single vision, harnessing Historic England's expertise and funding. - 1.2 Lowestoft was considered a strong bid area by Historic England due to the current condition of the high street areas and the success achieved so far in the existing North Lowestoft HAZ and the potential that could be achieved through sharing of resources and governance.
+Projects such as Making Waves Together, the First Light Festival, Lowestoft Ness and the existing North Lowestoft Heritage Action Zone are building a sense of pride and aspiration for the town. - 1.2 In July 2019, ESC, on behalf of a wider partnership, submitted a first-stage (two-stage process) Expression of Interest (EOI) bid into the Historic England High Street Heritage Action Zone (HSHAZ) Programme, an initiative created with the Department for Culture Media & Sport (DCMS).
+The purpose of this initiative is to designate historic high streets in England that have the potential to become focal points to drive sustainable economic growth, deliver a cultural programme and engender a sense of pride in place for communities e.g. using the historic environment as a catalyst for economic growth.
+To be considered for designation, the area put forward had to be a high street (or high streets) with historical interest, with a number of wide-ranging issues, and which fell within the boundaries of a designated Conservation Area.
+The scheme enables the grouping of projects within a high street into a single vision, harnessing Historic England's expertise and funding. - 1.3 Lowestoft was considered to be a strong contender by Historic England, due to the current condition of the high street areas, the success achieved so far in the existing North Lowestoft HAZ, and the potential that could be achieved through the sharing of resources and governance.
 The proposal put forward to Historic England was for an area named 'London Road', which is an area in central Lowestoft covering London Road South, Station Square and a part of London Road North.
 The area follows the South Lowestoft Conservation Area which was part of the eligibility criteria.
-Unfortunately, it was not possible to extend to the length of London Road North as this area falls out of the conservation area boundary.
-The area of intervention, whilst it's primary focus is centred on the high street (retail areas), the HSHAZ boundary area will also cover Lowestoft's South Seafront, recognising the importance in connecting retail and leisure.
+It was not possible to extend to the full length of London Road North as this area falls out of the conservation area boundary.
+Whilst the primary focus of the bid area is centred on the high street (retail areas), the HSHAZ boundary area will also cover Lowestoft's South Seafront, recognising the importance of connecting retail and leisure.